oschrenk/notes/company.md

 	in more detail, possibly giving some background about the issue being fixed, etc etc.

-	The body of the commit message can be several paragrahps, and please do proper word-wrap and keep columns shorter than about 74 characters or so.
+	The body of the commit message can be several paragraphs, and please do proper word-wrap and keep columns shorter than about 74 characters or so.
 That way "git log" will show things nicely even when it's indented.